userver-framework/userver/scripts/docs/en/userver/tutorial/production_service.md

 to write a handle that provides the metrics in the native aggregation service format.

+# Alerts

+Alerts is a way to propagate critical errors from your service to a monitoring system.

+When the code identifies that something bad happened and a user should be notified about that, `alert_storage.FireAlert()` is called with the appropriate arguments.
+Then the alert subsystem notifies an external monitoring system (or a user) about the alert event though the specific HTTP handler.

 ### Secdist - secrets distributor

 Storing sensitive data aside from the configs is a good practice that allows you to set different access rights for the two files.